Theoretical study of orbital torque: Dependence on ferromagnet species and nonmagnetic layer thickness: Results and Discussion

-For Ti/FM bilayers, we obtain $t_{yx} = -0.16 \ ea_0$ for Ti/Co and $t_{yx} = -0.31 \ ea_0$ for Ti/Ni.
-Both values are notably large, comparable to those calculated for conventional SOT systems employing heavy NMs such as Pt and W.~\cite{freimuth2014spin, go2020theory} When Ti is replaced by Cu, the torque magnitude is reduced but remains finite: $t_{yx} = -0.088 \ ea_0$ for Cu/Co and $t_{yx} = -0.053 \ ea_0$ for Cu/Ni.
+For Ti/FM bilayers, we obtain $t_{yx} = -0.18 \ ea_0$ for Ti/Co and $t_{yx} = -0.33 \ ea_0$ for Ti/Ni.
+Both values are notably large, comparable to those calculated for conventional SOT systems employing heavy NMs such as Pt and W.~\cite{freimuth2014spin, go2020theory} When Ti is replaced by Cu, the torque magnitude is reduced but remains finite: $t_{yx} = -0.11 \ ea_0$ for Cu/Co and $t_{yx} = -0.047 \ ea_0$ for Cu/Ni.
 This indicates that, even without oxidation, Cu can intrinsically generate a measurable torque.
 The result aligns with theoretical predictions that Cu hosts a finite OHE despite its predominantly $s$-orbital character,~\cite{jo2018gigantic, salemi2022first, go2024first} and with experimental reports of OHE in Cu,~\cite{rothschild2022generation, ben2025measurement} though a quantitative comparison remains difficult.

 A key finding of this work is that the FM dependence of the OT in NM/FM bilayers varies depending on the NM species.
 For Ti/FM, Ni yields a larger torque than Co, which is consistent with experimentally observed large torques in Ti/Ni devices~\cite{hayashi2023observation, choi2023observation, hayashi2025crystallographic} and with the established understanding that Ni's stronger SOC enables more efficient orbital-to-spin conversion.
 This trend persists across a broad chemical potential range near the Fermi level, as shown in Fig.~\ref{fig:torque}(b).
+Although it is impractical to drastically tune the chemical potential in metallic systems, examining the energy dependence can still provide useful insights.
 Within the OT mechanism, the sign reversal of $t_{yx}$ with decreasing energy reflects the energy-dependent spin-orbit correlation of the FM.~\cite{go2020orbital, lee2021orbital} The peak near $-0.35$ eV~for Ti/Co is slightly shifted from the peak near $-0.6$~eV for Ti/Ni because Ni has one additional $d$ electron.
 Hence, the results for Ti can be reasonably explained in terms of the FM's spin-orbit correlation.

 In contrast, for Cu/FM bilayers, the torque is larger for Co than Ni.
 Moreover, the energy dependence of $t_{yx}$ in Fig.~\ref{fig:torque}(c) does not show a clear trend between Cu/Co and Cu/Ni.
 This suggests that the orbital-to-spin efficiency is not the dominant factor governing the FM dependence in these systems; instead, other factors---such as interface transparency~\cite{lyalin2024interface} or orbital texture matching~\cite{hayashi2025crystallographic}---may play more decisive roles.
 This interpretation is reasonable considering that Ni and Co are adjacent in the Periodic Table and thus their SOC strengths are not dramatically different.
 Furthermore, we note that the observed behavior cannot be attributed to self-induced SOT, since Ni exhibits a substantially larger spin Hall conductivity than Co.~\cite{salemi2022first, go2024first}